When The Thirty-Six Stratagems talked about removing the ladder once the enemy ascends to the roof, this probably isn't

 - Robin Hood: Prince of Thieves: Will Scarlet does this to one of the Celts that invade Sherwood Forest.

 - There was a scene in Animal House wherein Bluto, the frat boy of Delta House, climbs a ladder to peek in as the sorority girls undress.
 Suddenly, the ladder tips back (implied to be pushed away from the wall by a certain anatomical reaction on the part of Bluto).

-- An obvious siege example occurs in the film of The Two Towers during the Battle of Helm's Deep, when Legolas shoots the rope that's being used to raise a ladder with dozens of orcs already on it, and it falls back onto dozens more orcs on the ground.
+- An obvious siege example occurs in the film of The Lord of the Rings: The Two Towers during the Battle of Helm's Deep, when Legolas shoots the rope that's being used to raise a ladder with dozens of orcs already on it, and it falls back onto dozens more orcs on the ground.

 - In A Darkness at Sethanon, Moredhel attackers who are climbing up the walls in ladders are simply pushed away.

 - Jonny Quest: In "The Curse of Anubis", a bad guy is climbing up a ladder to get to Hadji, who's on top of a building.
 Jonny appears at a window lower down and pushes the ladder, causing it (and the bad guy) to fall.
 The bad guy ends up in a water trough.